Software Development

 From the first sight, it seems like GDPR creates a lot of challenges and pain for businesses, but it is important to understand that also creates opportunities.

-Companies who are able to show their value and expertise in an individual’s privacy, who are absolutely transparent about how the data is used, who design and implement new and improved ways of managing customer data throughout its life cycle, will build deeper trust and retain more loyal customers.
+We at Axon believe: companies who are able to show their value and expertise in an individual’s privacy, who are absolutely transparent about how the data is used, who design and implement new and improved ways of managing customer data throughout its life cycle, will build deeper trust and retain more loyal customers.

 To achieve GDPR compliance, IT service vendors must introduce new important steps and ensure that personal data is protected against abuse and theft.
 They should conduct audits and invest in solutions for data loss prevention to adhere to all guidelines.